iAmMe27/Tahrovin/README.md

 ### Preparation

 #### Install Microsoft Visual C++ Redistributable Packages
-This package is a must as it is needed by MO2 - you may already have it, especially if you've used MO2 before.
-You want to download the x64 version under "Visual Studio 2015, 2017 and 2019".
+This package is a must as it is needed by MO2 - you may already have it if you've used MO2 before.
+If you do not have it, you want to download the x64 version under "Visual Studio 2015, 2017 and 2019".

 [Download Visual C++ Redistributable Package.](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)